 Congratulations Graham Coates AM, Immediate Past President and Norma Keily OAM, Scout Social and Service Group for being recognised in the 2019 Australia Day Honours List.
 Congratulations to all Scouting Adults and Young People recognised this Australia Day

 The purpose of the Channel 9 Young Achiever Awards is to acknowledge, encourage and most importantly promote the positive achievements of all young people up to and including 29 years of age each year.

-In 2016 Scouts SA has proudly sponsored the Scouts SA Leadership Award.
+Scouts SA is now in our 3rd year of proudly sponsoring the Scouts SA Leadership Award.